llvm/llvm-project/llvm/docs/LangRef.rst

 Overview:
 """""""""

+..
+FIXME: detail when it's emitted once the support is added

 The '``llvm.instrprof.callsite``' intrinsic should be emitted before a callsite that's not to a "fake" callee (like another intrinsic or asm).

 Arguments:
 """"""""""